Moreleigh: Domesday Book

 Morleigh is referred to in the BBC Domesday Project from 1986.

 Moreliegh Manor and the Earl of Morley

 Morley Manor has been dismantled but small signs of existence still survive near Place Barton farm, which is adjacent to the church and rectory.
 Morley Manor has been recorded as having been owned by the Ufflete and Maynard families, it was also owned by John Shapland Esq before passing to John Seale Esq (listed as Teale in the church records) eventually being bought by Viscount Bovington, who become the 1st Earl of Morley in 1815.

 Recent history

 The village had a football club in conjunction with the adjacent village of Halwell that is now defunct.
 The post office branch is also now closed.
-The closest(3Miles) railway at Gara Bridge railway station which closed in 1965.
+The closest (3 miles) railway at Gara Bridge railway station which closed in 1965.
+On 1 April 1986 the parish was abolished and merged with Halwell, Diptford and East Allington.

 Facilities

 The New Inn is the village pub, historically used as court house and meeting place, it was also the scene of a shooting incident within the pub.

 The village also had another Inn called the London Inn, according to census records (1841 - 1861) was situated at Morley cross, which is within the village but technically across the historic Morleigh parish boundary and with in the historic Halwell parish.

 The village has now built a village hall and an active village life with various activities for all age groups.